cla-cif/english-with-claudia/README.md

 ![Footer](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/footer.jpeg)

 - __Other features__
-    - The website has an apple-touch-icon to make the page stand out among other bookmarks with an orange "C" as a reminder of Claudia (the teacher) and (English) Course.
+    - The website has an [apple-touch-icon](https://github.com/cla-cif/english-with-claudia/blob/main/assets/images/apple-touch-icon.png) to make the page stand out among other bookmarks with an orange "C" as a reminder of Claudia (the teacher) and (English) Course.
-    - The webiste has a Union-Jack "Favicon" to make the page easy to find among many open tabs.
+    - The webiste has a [Union-Jack Favicon](https://github.com/cla-cif/english-with-claudia/blob/main/assets/images/favicon.ico) to make the page easy to find among many open tabs.
     - The website has a "Google site verification" to verify this site's ownership as shown [here](https://search.google.com/search-console/ownership?resource_id=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F).
     - The website has keywords and a suitable lenght description to give the user a brief idea of the website from the browser's results page.